6thSon/shieldfi/README.md

 chains.
 Every invoice amount, every counterparty relationship, every discount rate is commercially sensitive data.
 A manufacturer's competitor should never see their contract terms with a major retailer.
 A financier's pricing model should never be visible to rivals.
-Today's onchain attempts — Goldfinch, Centrifuge — either retreat to private chains, trust centralized intermediaries to hide data, or require suppliers to expose their full financial relationships publicly.
+Today's onchain attempts, Goldfinch, Centrifuge, either retreat to private chains, trust centralized intermediaries to hide data, or require suppliers to expose their full financial relationships publicly.
 None of this is acceptable to institutions.